Age: 30

 They had been crew members on the British barque Veronica.
 They mutinied on or around 8 December 1902 and killed the Captain and six crew members and then set fire to the ship.

 They were later rescued and returned to England.
 However, one of the survivors told the authorities what had happened and the four mutineers were arrested.
-However, one of them gave evidence against the other three in order to escape prosecution.
+However, one of them gave evidence against the other three and the charge against him was dropped and he gave evidence for the Crown.

 They were charged with the murders of:

 They were rescued from the island of Cajueiva off the coast of South America.
-There were 5 of them in total, 4 mutineers and the ship's cook.
-The ship's cook was the one that had informed the authorities upon return to England and the fourth mutineer had given evidence against the remaining 3 for the Crown.
+There were five of them in total, four mutineers and the ship's cook.
+The ship's cook was the one that had informed the authorities upon return to England whilst the fourth mutineer gave evidence against the remaining three for the Crown.

-The Veronica had been on a voyage from Ship Island in Mississippi, United States of America to Monte Video and all went well until 7 December 1902.
+The Veronica had been on a voyage from Ship Island in Mississippi, United States of America to Monte Video with a crew of twelve hands all told and carrying a cargo of lumber timber and all went well until 7 December 1902.
+She had been 186ft long and with a net registered tonnage of 1,000 tons.

 When Alexander McLeod asked what was going on Gustav Rau and the mutineer who gave evidence against the others attacked him with belaying pins and threw him overboard.